 The Kano is a DIY kit that uses a Raspberry Pi at its centre, but surrounds the device with beautifully designed peripherals that fit together to make a complete, small, PC.
 The idea came from a challenge to build a simple computer that was as fun as Lego.
 Kano came up with the design, then released a Kickstarter project that became an instant success.

-The pack costs £119 and features a Raspberry Pi 2 (B+), bluetooth / USB RF keyboard with built in touchpad, external speaker, 8GB SD card, plastic case for the Pi, WiFi dongle, cables, books, and stickers.
+The pack costs £139.99/$149.99 and features a Raspberry Pi 3, Bluetooth / USB RF keyboard with built in touchpad, external speaker, 8GB SD card, plastic case for the Pi, WiFi dongle, cables, books, and stickers.

 While you can put together your own set for less money, the friendly, easy construction, and child-sized keyboard make this an excellent kit for the younger people on your life.
 One of these under the Christmas tree will certainly be a welcome present for many children this year, and a few adults too.

-Another Raspberry Pi based system is FUZE.
-This titanic unit is a fully metal construction, with a full size keyboard, chunky body, and all powered by an included Raspberry Pi.
-The look is very reminiscent of early home computers from the 80s, and with its focus on teaching children programming, starting with FUZE BASIC, the comparisons to BBC Micro B and Acorn Electron models are justified.
+The look is very reminiscent of early home computers from the '80s, and with its focus on teaching children programming, starting with FUZE BASIC, the comparisons to BBC Micro B and Acorn Electron models are justified.